"Why do we pray to three distinct beings?"_ - Jan Trzycieski

 Professor Matteo Gribaldi

 Professor Matteo Gribaldi had an estate in Farges, France which was nearby Geneva. in 1553 he spent some time on his estate visiting Geneva occasionally.
 During this time Servetus was undergoing his trial and ultimate execution.
 Gribaldi had gone to Geneva to see for himself the trial.
 He was deeply disturbed by the whole proceedings.
-He disagreed with Calvin that anyone should be punished for their beliefs, and by the way, Servetus wasn’t necessarily wrong about his beliefs.
+He disagreed with Calvin that anyone should be punished for their beliefs.
 He eventually left Switzerland before Servetus was executed.

 Returning to Padua through Switzerland he visited various congregations along the way and tried to persuade them of toleration towards dissenters.
 He argued that anyone shouldn’t be persecuted for their beliefs.
 Back in Italy, he continued to promote his new-found positions based on the writings of Servetus.
 He also hosted Lelio Sozzini who had returned to Italy.
 At the university where he taught he convinced a number of Polish students to adopt an antitrinitarian position.
-They went with Gribaldi when he took up a teaching post in Tubingen, Germany.
+When Gribaldi took up a teaching post in Tubingen, Germany, these Polish students followed him there.

 In 1554, Gribaldi passed through to Geneva on the way to Tubingen and attended the Italian Protestant Church there.
-By coincidence the issue of the Trinity broke out in the congregation.
-Gribaldi’s input into the debate13, which was misunderstood as Tritheism, gave support to the antitrinitarian viewpoint.
+The issue of the Trinity broke out in the congregation.
+Gribaldi’s input into the debate12, which was misunderstood as Tritheism, gave support to the antitrinitarian viewpoint.
 Finally, the issue was inconclusively settled and Gribaldi left Geneva but not before Calvin tried to bring him before Genevan justice.
 But the city council allowed him to leave as he was not under the jurisdiction of Genevan law.
-Before leaving he was given a copy of Servetus’ Two Treatises and its effect on him was that “without which he afterwards declared that he should never have known Christ”14.
+Before leaving he was given a copy of Servetus’ Two Treatises and its effect on him was that “without which he afterwards declared that he should never have known Christ”13.

 Gribaldi’s antitrinitarianism was not entirely Servetian nor was it the later formulation made by the Polish Brethren known as Socinianism.
-But it was his views which Wilbur considers one of the main “bridge(s) between Servetus and the beginnings of what was soon to develop into the Socinian movement in Poland.”15 As we have just seen, Poles from Italy brought a modified Servetian thought with them from Italy.
-Yet, the key bridge was the Italian physician Dr. Giovanni Giorgio Biandrata.
-Because of his renown as an expert in woman’s diseases he was asked to serve at the court of the Polish King as personal physician to the Queen of Poland, Queen Bona.
-Significantly, he had also spent time in Transylvania performing similar medical duties.
-Eventually Biandrata returned to Pavia but came under suspicion for his Protestant sympathies.
+But it was his views which Wilbur considers one of the main “bridge(s) between Servetus and the beginnings of what was soon to develop into the Socinian movement in Poland.”14

 Giorgio Biandrata.
 Image courtesy of Wikipedia